ansible-collections/ibm_zos_cics/docs/source/modules/csd.rst

 ----------

   space_primary (False, int, 4)
-    The size of the CSD data set's primary space allocation.
-Note, this is just the value; the unit is specified with \ :literal:`space\_type`\ .
+    The size of the primary space allocated to the CSD.
+Note that this is just the value; the unit is specified with \ :literal:`space\_type`\ .

-    This option only takes effect when the CSD is being created.
-If it already exists, it has no effect.
+    This option takes effect only when the CSD is being created.
+If the CSD already exists, the option has no effect.

-    The CSD data set's secondary space allocation is set to 1.
+    The size value of the secondary space allocation for the CSD is 1; the unit is specified with \ :literal:`space\_type`\ .

   space_type (False, str, M)
-    The unit portion of the CSD data set size.
-Note, this is just the unit; the value is specified with \ :literal:`space\_primary`\ .
+    The unit portion of the CSD size.
+Note that this is just the unit; the value is specified with \ :literal:`space\_primary`\ .

-    This option only takes effect when the CSD is being created.
-If it already exists, it has no effect.
+    This option takes effect only when the CSD is being created.
+If the CSD already exists, the option has no effect.

     The size can be specified in megabytes (\ :literal:`M`\ ), kilobytes (\ :literal:`K`\ ), records (\ :literal:`REC`\ ), cylinders (\ :literal:`CYL`\ ), or tracks (\ :literal:`TRK`\ ).

   region_data_sets (True, dict, None)
-    The location of the region's data sets using a template, e.g. \ :literal:`REGIONS.ABCD0001.\<\< data\_set\_name \>\>`\ .
+    The location of the region data sets to be created using a template, for example, \ :literal:`REGIONS.ABCD0001.\<\< data\_set\_name \>\>`\ .

     template (False, str, None)
-      The base location of the region's data sets with a template.
+      The base location of the region data sets with a template.

     dfhcsd (False, dict, None)
-      Overrides the templated location for the CSD data set.
+      Overrides the templated location for the CSD.

       dsn (False, str, None)
-        Data set name of the CSD to override the template.
+        The data set name of the CSD to override the template.

   cics_data_sets (True, dict, None)
-    The name of the \ :literal:`SDFHLOAD`\  data set, e.g. \ :literal:`CICSTS61.CICS.SDFHLOAD`\ .
+    The name of the \ :literal:`SDFHLOAD`\  library of the CICS installation, for example, \ :literal:`CICSTS61.CICS.SDFHLOAD`\ .

     template (False, str, None)
-      Templated location of the cics install data sets.
+      The templated location of the \ :literal:`SDFHLOAD`\  library.

     sdfhload (False, str, None)
-      Location of the sdfhload data set.

-      Overrides the templated location for sdfhload.
+      The location of the \ :literal:`SDFHLOAD`\  library to override the template.

   state (True, str, None)
-    The desired state for the CSD, which the module will aim to achieve.
+    The intended state for the CSD, which the module will aim to achieve.

-    \ :literal:`absent`\  will remove the CSD data set entirely, if it already exists.
+    \ :literal:`absent`\  will remove the CSD entirely, if it already exists.

-    \ :literal:`initial`\  will create the CSD data set if it does not already exist, and initialise it using dfhcsdup
+    \ :literal:`initial`\  will create the CSD if it does not already exist, and initialize it by using DFHCSDUP.

     \ :literal:`warm`\  will retain an existing CSD in its current state.